 In childhood, all of us have seen our teachers rectify our writing mistakes and in higher education and professional training, we never missed those red marks on the answer sheets marking our mistakes.
 So, auditing is part of our general learning process and the development of skills.
 Well, in the career of a programmer also detecting mistakes in code and rectifying them are parts of the professional coding and development experience.

-Code audit is important for any enterprise software development team to ensure that the business app is optimised for performance and on security grounds.
-Since coding mistakes and development flaws are largely responsible for underperforming apps and security flaws of all types, rectifying these mistakes are important for any business app.
+A code audit is important for any enterprise software development company team to ensure that the business app is optimized for performance and on security grounds.
+Since coding mistakes and development flaws are largely responsible for underperforming apps and security flaws of all types, rectifying these mistakes is important for any business app.
 Let us explain here what is code audit and how it plays an important role for any business.

 What is a Code Audit?

 Code audit refers to the systematic review and assessment of the application code.
 This audit is done to ensure the optimum quality of the coding for each app project.
-A code audit is also important to ensure that the code remains throughout, maintainable and error-free in the long run.
+A code audit is also important to ensure that the code remains, maintainable, and error-free in the long run.

 Every expert developer takes pride in his coding skills.
 But in spite of their coding excellence and skills, the app code at times may offer some scopes of betterment and optimisation.
 Just as the language teachers used to point out the ideal sentence structures to students who apparently had no mistakes in their writing, code audit beyond mistakes also helps developers to write better code and follow best practices.

-In the programming world not avoiding to commit mistakes but writing better code is equally important for a great app product.
+In the programming world not avoiding committing mistakes but writing better code is equally important for a great app product.
 A code audit can help in following the best coding practices and maintaining the optimum performance of the app.